ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/09-singularity-gettingstarted.md

 ~~~
 {: .output}

 Depending on the version of Singularity installed on your system, you may see a different version.
 At the time of writing, `v3.5.3` is the latest release of Singularity.

-> ## Loading a module
-> HPC systems often use *modules* to provide access to software on the system so you may need to use the command:
-> ~~~
-> $ module load singularity
-> ~~~
-> {: .language-bash}
-> before you can use the `singularity` command on the system.
-{: .callout}

 ## Images and containers

 We'll start with a brief note on the terminology used in this section of the course.
 We refer to both **_images_** and **_containers_**.
 What is the distinction between these two terms?

 **_Images_** are bundles of files including an operating system, software and potentially data and other application-related files.
 They may sometimes be referred to as a _disk image_ or _container image_ and they may be stored in different ways, perhaps as a single file, or as a group of files.
-Either way, we refer to this collection of files as an image.
+Either way, we refer to this file, or collection of files, as an image.

 A **_container_** is a virtual environment that is based on an image.
 That is, the files, applications, tools, etc that are available within a running container are determined by the image that the container is started from.
 It may be possible to start multiple container instances from an image.
 You could, perhaps, consider an image to be a form of template from which running container instances can be started.